Italian Libyans

 Italian Libyans (Italo-libici) are Libyan-born citizens who are fully or partially of Italian descent, whose ancestors were Italians who emigrated to Libya during the Italian diaspora, or Italian-born people in Libya.
 Most of the Italians moved to Libya during the Italian colonial period.

 The Italian population virtually disappeared after the Libyan leader Muammar Gaddafi ordered the expulsion of Italians in 1970.
 After the nationalization of Italian companies, only a small number of Italians remained in Libya.
 On 30 August 2008, Gaddafi and Italian Prime Minister Silvio Berlusconi signed a historic cooperation treaty in Benghazi.
 Only a few hundred Italians were allowed to return to Libya between 2000 and 2010.
-In 2006 the Italian embassy in Tripoli calculated that there were approximately 1,000 original Libyan Italians in Libya, mostly elderly people and assimilated Muslims living in Tripoli and Benghazi.
+In 2006 the Italian embassy in Tripoli calculated that there were approximately 1,000 original Libyan Italians in Libya, most of them elderly Catholics residing in Tripoli and Benghazi.

 History

 Italian heritage in Libya can be dated back to Ancient Rome, when the Romans controlled and colonized Libya for a period of more than five centuries prior to the fall of the Roman Empire and its takeover by Arab and Turkish civilizations.
 But predominantly Italian heritage in Libya refers to modern-day Italians.

 In 1911, the Kingdom of Italy waged war on the Ottoman Empire and captured Libya as a colony.
-Italian settlers were encouraged to come to Libya and did so from 1911 until the outbreak of World War II.
+Italians were encouraged to move to Libya and did so from 1911 until the outbreak of World War II.